dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 ![diagram showing virtual ethernet devices, physical ethernet device, and network namespaces](/images/iptables-how-docker-publishes-ports/network-namespaces-and-virtual-devices.png)

-## improve iptables commands from previous post
+## improve iptables commands from the previous post

 In the previous post we ran the following commands (don't run these now!):